 National Governments Response to Diesel Cars

-It has been established that Diesel is a dirty fuel with high levels of nitrogen which is increasing asthma complaints and causing thousands of deaths around the world.
-Government's around the world are trying to deal with this pollutant from cars.
-In April 2016 the Dutch parliament supported an initial proposal to stop the sale of petrol and diesel cars by 2025.
-Consumers who already own a petrol or diesel car will be able to use their cars but any new vehicles will have to be electric or a hybrid.
-In New Delhi India the sale of large diesel cars are banned,and in Oslo Norway, there are plans to ban all private cars from the city centre by 2020.
-These changes will force car manufacturers to think of developing greener products in order to remain competitive.
+It has been established that diesel is a dirty fuel with high levels of nitrogen, increasing asthma complaints and causing thousands of deaths around the world.
+Governments worldwide are trying to deal with this pollutant from cars.
+In April 2016, the Dutch parliament supported an initial proposal to stop the sale of petrol and diesel cars by 2025.
+Consumers who already own petrol or diesel cars can use them, but any new vehicles must be electric or hybrid.

 The Car Industry And False Test Results